optsuite/MCPG/README.md

 ## Code Structure
 ```
     ├── Config         : Configuration files for various types of problems.
-    |                    See Example for more details to use the configuration files.
+    |                    See Examples for more details to use the configuration files.
     ├── Data           : Problem instance selected for testing.
-    |                    See Summary of Datasets to access the full datasets presented
+    |                    See Summary of Datasets to access the complete datasets presented
     |                    in the paper.
     └── PyTorch
           ├── mcpg.py      : Our MCPG solver.